-As our loved ones and their families look at long term care costs, it quickly becomes apparent that home care is an affordable alternative to institutional placement.
-Many clients have not prepared for long term care costs and when their needs force them to look at their choices, it can be pretty intimidating.
+As our loved ones look at long term care costs, it quickly becomes apparent that home care is an affordable alternative to institutional placement.
+Many Clients have not prepared for long term care costs and when their needs force them to look at their choices, it can be pretty intimidating.
 Do not despair!
-A variety of resources are available to help pay for their long term care.
+However, a variety of resources are available to help pay for their long term care.
 Sometimes, two or three sources of funding can be packaged together to pay for long term home care.

 The first step is to take account of financial resources including all assets and monthly income.
 No matter which long term care payment option is available, it all starts here!